 Novation has made a name for themselves in the keyboard world over the years and lately, they have been coming on strong.
 With the impressive release of the SL MK III recently, they now have launched the Novation Summit; a 16 voice poly-synth.
-This synth is now available for pre-order and it will ship in September.

 It is my opinion that overall, the Novation Summit is a powerful beast and it will definitely please certain synth enthusiasts.
 Instantly, it makes me compare it to the Prophet 12 and I think this is a great spot to be for Novation since the Prophet 12 has been so successful.
 The Summit comes loaded with aftertouch and I personally love this.
 Also, For Novation Peak lovers, this is basically two Peaks in one.

 In short, this is Novations best synthesizer yet.
 It comes with five octaves, aftertouch, velocity sensitivity and a sturdy metal base.